garyleefight/order-matching-app/README.md

 5. **Date** (5%): Transaction must be on or after order date, within 90 days

 **Threshold**: Matches with scores ≥ 60% are considered valid.

+### Approval Validation

+Before a transaction can be approved, the system validates that:
+- `customer` matches the matched order's customer
+- `orderId` matches the matched order's orderId
+- `item` matches the matched order's item

+If any field doesn't match, use the Auto-Fix feature or edit manually before approving.

 ## Sample Data